 Steve Jones, Cheryl Whistler, and Vaughn Cooper are leading efforts to keep illness off the oyster raw bar menu through collaborative research on the occurrence of pathogenic Vibrios in Great Bay.
 Learn more....

 Vision research at UNH

-NIH has awarded to Rick Cote and his collaborators a 5-year grant to understand how defects in the structure and regulation of cGMP phosphodiesterase (PDE), the central enzyme in the visual signaling pathway, can lead to retinitis pigmentosa, a retinal disease that leads to blindness.
+Rick Cote has received a 5-year NIH grant to understand how defects in cGMP phosphodiesterase (PDE), the central enzyme in the visual signaling pathway, can lead to retinitis pigmentosa, a retinal disease that leads to blindness.
 Learn more…

 NSF Fellowship Awardees